 If increased liability arose as a consequence of an official error by the Council consideration will be given to whether the amount should be recovered from the person to whom it was paid.
-This may be the only factor considered or it may be combined with other relevant factors such as financial hardship or health.
+Each case will be considered on its own merits, however regard will be given to the claimants financial capability to pay the increased amount as well as other factors such as the health of the claimant, partner or immediate family.